 The full potential of telehealth in rural settings has yet to be realized primarily due to intermittent broadband availability.
-Telehealth has great promise to deliver health care to the right populations at the right place and time - efficiently, when feasible.
+Telehealth has a promise to deliver health care to the right populations at the right place and time - efficiently.
 Additionally, community-based solutions have yet to be optimized, and opportunities abound to enhance care coordination by communication with shared care partners.
 Regardless, below are several potential telehealth benefits and opportunities for CAHs, their rural health clinics (RHCs), patients, families/caregivers, clinicians, care teams, and the community.

 Enhance access.
 By acting as an originating site, CAHs can expand the range of specialty services and access to those services by health care professionals, patients, and the entire community.
 This is a fantastic service and benefit to patients, families, caregivers, and the community.
-In addition, consider CAHs' current use of telestroke programs to access neurologists and other specialists to optimize timely stroke interventions and care; teledermatology to evaluate and treat skin conditions, including decubitus ulcers, rashes, bites, and more; telepharmacy to optimize medical management; telebehavioral health for mental health; telehealth for substance use disorders; teleradiology for expert radiologists to render readings of images;
+In addition, consider CAHs' current use of telestroke programs to access neurologists and other specialists to optimize timely stroke interventions and care; teledermatology to evaluate and treat skin conditions, including decubitus ulcers, rashes, bites, and more; telepharmacy to optimize medical management; telebehavioral health for mental health; telehealth for substance use disorders; teleradiology for expert radiologists to render readings of images; teleophthalmology, primarily to ensure individuals with diabetes receive recommended retinal eye exams; teledentistry in areas with oral health provider shortages; use of telemedicine for the requirement that a medical doctor (MD) or doctor of osteopathic medicine (DO) must be immediately available for emergency services4; and a full range of additional specialists.